jupyter/nbconvert/README.md

 This command creates an HTML output file named `mynotebook.html`.

+## Python requirement

+Nbconvert 6.0 provides limited support for Python 3.6, and support will be dropped with nbconvert 6.1.
+Limited support means we will test and run CI on Python 3.6.12 or higher.
+Issues that are found only affecting Python 3.6 are not guaranteed to be fixed.
+We recommend all users of nbconvert use Python 3.7 and higher.

 ## Dev Install

 Check if pandoc is installed (``pandoc --version``); if needed, install:

 ```